 2) Is Brno safe?
-I can only answer this from an anecdotal perspective – as a woman travelling solo, I felt safe in Brno and didn’t encounter any difficulties.
-However, the experience for people of colour could be entirely different.
+I can only answer this from an anecdotal perspective – as a woman traveling solo, I felt safe in Brno and didn’t encounter any difficulties.
+However, the experience for people of color could be entirely different.
 It’s not the most ethnically diverse city and back in 2015, there was strong resistance to the mass refugee migration from many citizens.
 One person in Prague even approached me to sign a petition to not allow migrants into the country!
 Of course, I refused to sign such an offensive document.
-Read this interview, done in 2020 where people of colour in Czechia discuss their experiences.
+Read this interview, done in 2020 where people of color in Czechia discuss their experiences.

 3) If you like Czechia, take a look at some of my blog posts:

 - Brno Restaurants: Places To Eat In Brno Czechia – If you’re visiting Brno & looking for a place to eat, consider these Brno restaurants.
-From hip cafés, to cheap pubs, & fine dining, we’ve got you covered.
+From hip cafés to cheap pubs, & fine dining, we’ve got you covered.

 - Prague Photos: 41 Pictures That Prove It’s the Prettiest City in Europe – Considering a visit to the capital of Czechia?
 Is it as pretty as they say?
 Be convinced to go there right now by looking at these Prague photos.

-- The House of the Black Madonna Prague – Looking for something to do in the Czechia?
+- The House of the Black Madonna Prague – Looking for something to do in Czechia?
 Go to the House of the Black Madonna Prague, home to the Museum of Czech Cubism & the Grand Cafe Orient.

 *Disclosure – This post contains some affiliate links.
 If you book a tour or hotel, I’ll earn a tiny commission at no extra cost to you.
 Thanks for your support!